 The ICS maintains communication and liaison with CSNSW, YJNSW, and JH&FMHN, including regular meetings with the Commissioner of CSNSW, the Executive Director of YJNSW, and the Chief Executive of JH&FMHN.
-ICS staff also liaise closely with appropriate officers within CSNSW and YJNSW when planning and undertaking an inspection.
+ICS staff also collaborate with appropriate officers within CSNSW and YJNSW when planning and undertaking liaison visits and inspections.

 Under a Memorandum of Understanding (MOU) signed in December 2014, the ICS has regular meetings and on-going communication and consultation with the NSW Ombudsman regarding complaint trends and areas of interest for inspection.
-The ICS also entered into an MOU with Independent Commission Against Corruption (ICAC) in December 2018 in accordance with s.11 of the Inspector of Custodial Services Act 2012.
+The ICS also entered into an MOU with the Independent Commission Against Corruption in December 2018 in accordance with s.11 of the Inspector of Custodial Services Act 2012.

 The ICS maintains a close relationship with inspection agencies in other jurisdictions.
 These include the Inspector of Custodial Services in Western Australia, the Office of the Guardian for Children and Young People South Australia, the Office of the Custodial Inspector Tasmania, the Office of the Chief Inspector, Queensland Corrective Services, the Inspector of Correctional Services ACT and the Office of the Ombudsman in New Zealand.
 These relationships foster the exchange of information, expertise and knowledge in relation to custodial services inspections.
-The Inspector of Custodial Services is also a member of the International Corrections & Prisons Association (ICPA) Expert Network on External Prison Oversight and Human Rights.
+The Inspector of Custodial Services is also a member of the International Corrections & Prisons Association Expert Network on External Prison Oversight and Human Rights.

-1.6.2 Response to ICS recommendations made during 2019-20
+1.6.2 Response to ICS recommendations made during 2020-21

-Of the 38 recommendations made by the ICS in the report Women on Remand, 36 recommendations were applicable to CSNSW.
-CSNSW supported 24 recommendations, partially supported four recommendations, did not support one recommendation and noted seven recommendations.
-Of the 38 recommendations made by the ICS, five were also applicable to JH&FMHN; three were supported and two were partially supported.
+Of the 21 recommendations made by the ICS in the report Inspection of Mary Wade Correctional Centre, 19 recommendations were applicable to CSNSW.
+CSNSW supported 11 recommendations, partially supported 5 recommendations and marked three recommendations as noted.
+Of the 21 recommendations made by ICS, two were also applicable to JH&FMHN; one recommendation was supported whilst one was not supported.

-In the 2019-20 reporting period CSNSW advised that they support 18 recommendations, partially support four recommendations, did not support two recommendations and noted two recommendations in the ICS report Programs, Employment and Education Inspection.
+In the 2020-21 reporting period CSNSW advised that they supported 14 recommendations, partially supported four recommendations, did not support two recommendations and noted one recommendation in the report Inspection of Cooma Correctional Centre.
+One recommendation from this report was also applicable to JH&FMHN which was not supported.

-Of the 27 recommendations made by the ICS in the report Inspection of Five Minimum Security Correctional Centres in Non-Metropolitan NSW, 26 recommendations were applicable to CSNSW.
-CSNSW supported 21 recommendations, did not support two recommendations and noted three recommendations.
-Of the 27 recommendations made by the ICS, one was also applicable to JH&FMHN which was supported.
+Of the 15 recommendations made by the ICS in the report Kariong and Kirkconnell Correctional Centres and the Integration Support Centre, 14 recommendations were applicable to CSNSW.
+CSNSW supported seven recommendations and marked seven recommendations as noted.
+Of the 15 recommendations made by the ICS, one was also applicable to JH&FMHN which was partially supported.

-In the 2019-20 reporting period, CSNSW advised that they support 26 recommendations, partially support 17 recommendations and did not support four recommendations in the ICS report Inspection of the Residential Facilities and the Compulsory Drug Treatment Correctional Centre.
-One recommendation from this report was also applicable to JH&FMHN which was noted.
+In the 2020-21 reporting period CSNSW advised that they supported nine recommendations, partially supported three recommendations, and did not support one recommendation in the report Inspection of Oberon Correctional Centre.
+One recommendation from this report was also applicable to JH&FMHN and was supported.